franzholz/fh_debug/README.rst

 The debug output is written into a HTML debug output file.
 All the configuration is done in the Extension Manager for fh_debug.
-You can design the output by the CSS file fhdebug.css.
+You can design the output by the CSS file ``fhdebug.css``.
 If you have a lot of debug output then you should put `debug (‘B’)` (formerly `debugBegin()`) and `debug (‘E’)` (formerly `debugEnd()`) PHP commands around the PHP debug commands in order to have fewer debug output lines in the file.
 These